defi-ventures/BlockX-chain/docs/basics/accounts.md

 ```

 ::: tip
-The Cosmos SDK Keyring output (i.e `tokncli keys`) only supports addresses and public keys in Bech32 format.
+The Cosmos SDK Keyring output (i.e `blockxcli keys`) only supports addresses and public keys in Bech32 format.
 :::

 To retrieve the Ethereum hex address using Web3, use the JSON-RPC [`eth_accounts`](./json_rpc.md#eth-accounts) endpoint: